manojrd21/Object-detection-Task/README.md

 - The processed video file (output_tracked.mp4) displays bounding boxes with detected classes for each frame, displayed and saved in the output folder.

-- The analytics report (text file) summarizing:
+- The analytics report (text file) summarizes:
     - Total number of frames processed
     - Detected object classes and their counts
     - Average processing time per frame
     - Confidence score statistics (min and max)

 - Both files are saved in the output folder specified in the code (D:\Object detection Task\Outputs or your relevant path).

 ---